Guillaume Dupuytren: Practice

 Dupuytren visited the Hôtel-Dieu morning and evening, each time performing several operations, lectured to vast throngs of students, gave advice to his outpatients and fulfilled the duties consequent upon one of the largest practices of modern times.
 By his indefatigable activity he amassed a fortune, the bulk of which he bequeathed to his daughter, with the deduction of considerable sums for the endowment of the anatomical chair in the École de Médecine and the establishment of a benevolent institution for distressed physicians.
-The most important of Dupuytren's writings is his Treatise on Accidental Anus, in which he applied the principles laid down by John Hunter.
-In his operations he was remarkable for his skill and dexterity and for his great readiness of resource.
+The most important of Dupuytren's writings is his Treatise on Artificial Anus, in which he applied the principles laid down by John Hunter.
+In his operations he was recognized for his skill and dexterity and for his great readiness of resource.

 Dupuytren was one of the first surgeons to drain a brain abscess successfully using trepanation, in which a hole is cut in the skull, and he also used the method to treat seizures.

 He claimed credit for originally describing melanoma and claimed Laennec stole the idea from his lectures.

 He reported a case of breast cancer spontaneous remission in which, after the patient refused surgery, the tumour becoming enlarged, rupturing and becoming infected, it began to shrink and disappeared after a few weeks.

 He died in Paris and there with his bequest established the Musée Dupuytren.

-He was a brilliant teacher, an astute diagnostician and a gifted surgeon.
-On the other hand, he was extremely critical of students and colleagues who failed to live up to his exacting professional standards.
+He was a teacher, diagnostician and a surgeon.
+As a teacher, he was extremely critical of students and colleagues who failed to live up to his exacting professional standards.
 This, along with his desire to be the best of the best, won him numerous critics, not all of them objective.
 He was described by such colourful epithets as 'The Brigand of Hôtel-Dieu' by Jacques Lisfranc and 'First among surgeons, least among men' by Pierre-François Percy.